DataRootUniversity/ds-fundamentals/snake-project/DOC.md

 They all should be tuples
 But you have: <class 'list'>
 ```
-Anyway, if explanations are unclear of just if you are curious, you can figure out how it works examining validator's code.
-There're no magic :)
+Anyway, if explanations are unclear or if you're just curious, you can figure out how it works looking through validator's code.
+There's no magic inside :)

 >**Note:**
 > If local validator disapproves your code, Bot will do as well!